 Cloud Newbies is my attempt to bring that supportive and informative community to anyone who is considering a career in the Cloud.
 Unlike AWS Newbies, Cloud Newbies is “Cloud Computing Platform Agnostic,” so people interested in all kinds of Cloud Platforms are active, including Microsoft Azure, Google Cloud Platform (GCP), and Salesforce.

 I also began an interview blog called “Hello, Cloud Newbies!”
-The blog interviews professionals around the world from all different backgrounds and career paths, working with or in the Cloud.
+The blog interviews professionals around the world from all different backgrounds working with, or in, the Cloud.

 My goal with the blog is to show that there is a huge variety of career paths available with or in Cloud Computing, and you don’t have to limit yourself to being a DevOps Engineer, Software Engineer, or Solutions Architect!